GoogleChrome/developer.chrome.com/site/en/docs/devtools/accessibility/reference/index.md

     {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/mwC8fcpEcDQoDO0ZqJ4G.png", alt="The Contrast Ratio section of the Color Picker shows 2 checkmarks and a value of 16.10.", width="800", height="516" %}

-    **Figure 12**.
-The Contrast Ratio section of the Color Picker shows 2 checkmarks and a value of `16.10`
+    The Contrast Ratio section of the **Color Picker** in the example above shows two checkmarks and a value of `16.10`.

 5. Click the **Contrast Ratio** section to see more information.
 A line appears in the visual picker at the top of the Color Picker.
 If the current color meets recommendations, then anything